Lucian-Hong/ECEM202A_FinalProject/README.md

 ## Devices
 The core devices used in this project include:
 - **Unitree Go 2 Robot Dog**: The main platform for autonomous navigation and object interaction.
-- **Raspberry Pi 5**: Functions as the control unit for running machine learning models and handling commands.
-Equipped with:
+- **Raspberry Pi 5**: Functions as the control unit for running machine learning models and handling commands with ROS 2.
-  - **External Microphone**: For capturing voice commands.
-  - **External Speaker**: For providing audio feedback to the operator.

 ## Frameworks
 This project is built using the following software frameworks: